IGNW/ignw-gcp-project-creator/README.md

 ## Testing Notes (Remove After Acceptance)

- 1. Create the provsioning svc account by running the gcp provisioner repo.
+ 1. Create the provsioning svc account by running the `ignw-gcp-project-provisioner` repo.
  2. Private key for svc account is downloaded to local folder on successful run.
- 3. Change new key credential path in EXPORT var, e.g, export GOOGLE_CLOUD_KEYFILE_JSON=~path/to/provisioner-svc.json
+ 3. Change new key credential path in EXPORT var, e.g, export `GOOGLE_CLOUD_KEYFILE_JSON=~path/to/provisioner-svc.json`
  4. Log out of current gcloud identity:

 ```